tianxu07/Local-Controller-for-Chihiros-Devices/README.md

 Version 1.4.0 keeps all of the physically tested device support from v1.3.0 and adds support for additional devices based on publicly available open-source protocol information.

-If you only need the devices I have personally tested on real hardware, **v1.3.0 remains the recommended stable release for those devices.**
+If you only want support for the devices I have personally tested on real hardware, **v1.3.0 is the recommended stable release**.

+v1.3.0 includes only the six physically validated device implementations listed below and does not include the additional upstream-derived device profiles introduced in v1.4.0.

 ## Physically Tested Devices